brianreumere/gandi-automatic-dns/README.md

   * Bourne shell
   * OpenSSL or [LibreSSL] [4]

+  If you're using a nutty OS that doesn't include ifconfig or dig:

-  * bind-tools if you don't use the -i flag (only mentioned because nutty Linux distros and FreeBSD no longer include the dig command by default)
+  * bind-tools (if you don't use the -i flag)
+  * net-tools (if you do use the -i flag)

+  gad will never support iproute2.

 Command line usage
 ==================